shadybraden/shadybradencom/content/airshow.md

 ### Deets:

-There will be lots of food there, but I dont think they stop you from bringing food (or chairs). (no glass/cans or coolers) [Their FAQ](https://thunderovernewhampshire.com/frequently-asked-questions/)
+There will be lots of food there, and their FAQ says [no Outside Food and Beverages](https://thunderovernewhampshire.com/prohibited-items/).

+[Their FAQ](https://thunderovernewhampshire.com/frequently-asked-questions/)

+- yes water bottles
+- yes normal umbrellas
+- yes wagons
+- YES SUNSCREEN
+- yes chairs
+- no glass/cans
+- no coolers

 ### Map: